5 Important Questions to Ask Your Jeweler When Diamond Shopping

 Remember, if it sounds too good to be true, it probably is.

-2. How much does size really matter?
+2. How much does size really matter in Engagement Ring?

 The carat weight is a very important thing to consider when purchasing a diamond but isn’t the only thing you should consider.
 Many other things such as the cut, color, and clarity of your diamond can make your diamond just as beautiful as larger ones.